DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Dataset

-The dataset used in this project includes wind energy observations with the following features:
+The dataset used in this project consists of wind energy observations designed to simulate real-world forecasting scenarios.

-* Wind speed
+* **Dataset Size:** Approximately 200–500 samples
-* Power output
+* **Features:** Wind speed, power output, and time-based attributes
-* Time-based attributes
+* **Type:** Structured time-series data

-The dataset is moderately sized and structured to simulate real-world wind forecasting scenarios.
-It is used consistently across all models for training and evaluation.
+The dataset is used consistently across all models for training and evaluation.

 ---